-FSIS Issues Public Health Alert for Poultry Products Due to Possible Listeria Contamination
+FSIS Issues Public Health Alert for Poultry Products Due To Possible Listeria Contamination

+A recall was not requested because it is believed that all products are no longer in commerce and are past their “Use by” dates.

-The ready-to-eat (RTE) kale and broccoli slaw salad with chicken items were produced from October 6, 2017 through October 10, 2017.
+The ready-to-eat (RTE) broccoli slaw and kale salads with chicken meat items were produced from Oct.
+3, 2017 through Oct.
+6, 2017.
 The following product is subject to the public health alert:

-The products bear establishment number “P-39928” inside the USDA mark of inspection.
-These items were shipped to retail locations in Oregon and Washington.
+The products bear establishment number “EST. P-17156” inside the USDA mark of inspection.
+These items were shipped to retail locations in Arizona, California, Nevada and Utah.

-The problem was discovered on October 19, 2017 when the firm received notification from their broccoli supplier that the broccoli products used in the kale broccoli slaw with chicken salads were included in a U.S. Food & Drug Administration recall due to potential contamination with L. monocytogenes.
-The firm notified FSIS on October 20, 2017.
+The problem was discovered on Oct.
+20, 2017 when the firm received notification from their supplier that the broccoli products used in the chicken salads were included in a U.S. Food & Drug Administration recall due to potential contamination with L. monocytogenes.
+The firm notified FSIS on Oct.
+21, 2017.
 There have been no confirmed reports of adverse reactions due to consumption of these products.
 Anyone concerned about an illness should contact a health care provider.

 Consumption of food contaminated with L. monocytogenes can cause listeriosis, a serious infection that primarily affects older adults, persons with weakened immune systems, and pregnant women and their newborns.
 Less commonly, persons outside these risk groups are affected.